Infrared (IR) Object Detection Module Circuit Using IR LED and Photodiode

 How to make Infrared (IR) sensor Object Detection Module Circuit Using IR LED and Photodiode

 The IR Object Detection sensor module is quiet easy to make.
 This sensor circuit below is a low cost - low range infrared object detection module that you can easily make at home using IR LED's.
+The Maximum input Voltage is 5 Volts.

 We will use a photodiode and IR LED to make a simple circuit.
 IR led looks like a regular LED that you usually see in Television Remote controls.